thembamalungani/marsrover/README.md

 ## Testing
 To ensure the correctness of the code, functional tests were added to make sure that at any point in time, the program can be validated that it is still functining as intended and meets the functional requirements.
+The tests validate that the rover can: move up, down, left, and right, and can rotate left and right.
 The test are written using JUnit 4.
 Withing the root of the project, you can just run the command below:

 ```$ mvn test```<br>